Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Algorithm Design

-\paragraph{The full picture.} Figure~\ref{fig:design-bo-multi-pass} illustrates frontier expansion for the Llama 3.2 3B model's MLP--AllReduce partition.\footnote{The batch size is 4 and the sequence length is 4096, with tensor parallelism degree 8.
-We plot the time--energy frontier used in frontier composition algorithm in Section~\ref{sec:design-global}, which is the dynamic energy frontier.} Each pass expands the frontier in a direction aligned with its acquisition function, producing a more complete frontier than any single pass alone.
-Further, Algorithm~\ref{alg:design-mbo} summarizes the overall Kareus MBO procedure for one partition.
-The optimization of each partition is independent.
-Appendix~\ref{apdx:mbo-hyperparameters} provides detailed settings of hyperparameters including initial random sample size, batch size, ensemble size, and stopping criteria. \looseness=-1
+Each pass expands the frontier in a complementary direction aligned with its acquisition function: dynamic energy pushes the frontier downward (lower energy), static energy leftward (lower time), and total energy toward the origin.
+In contrast, a single acquisition function as used in standard BO is fundamentally insufficient for MBO, as it only targets one direction.
+Algorithm~\ref{alg:design-mbo} summarizes the overall Kareus MBO procedure for one partition, and this is repeated for each type of partition independently.
+Appendix~\ref{apdx:mbo-hyperparameters} provides detailed settings of hyperparameters including initial random sample size, batch size, ensemble size, and stopping criteria.